-NF1 is usually treated by a team of doctors and healthcare specialists, including but not limited to:
+NF1 is usually managed by a team of doctors and healthcare specialists, including but not limited to:

 Can surgery help treat PN?

-PN form differently in every child and some can be removed by surgery to improve appearance or function.
+PN form differently in every child, and some can be removed by surgery to improve appearance or function.
 Enlarging plexiform neurofibromas may be managed surgically.
-If surgery can be performed, many surgeries may be needed because PN tend to regrow, especially if they cannot be completely removed.
+If surgery can be performed, repeat surgeries may be needed because PN tend to regrow, especially if they cannot be completely removed.

-Plexiform tumors can be large or small and can appear in various places around the body.
+Plexiform neurofibromas can be large or small and can appear in various places around the body.
 Some PN are considered inoperable, meaning they cannot be totally removed by surgery.
 For example, they may: